 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.

-- cleaner – I love KrudKutter PrePaint Cleaner for this.
-My other favorite cleaner is Dawn dish soap diluted with water in a spray bottle.
+- Cleaner – I love to clean furniture with simple Dawn dish soap diluted with water in a spray bottle.

-- paint – I used General Finishes Milk Paint in the color Persian Blue.
-This is one of my favorite paints for both furniture and cabinets.
+- Paint – I used General Finishes Milk Paint in the color Persian Blue.
+This is one of my favorite paints for painting both furniture and cabinets.

-- topcoat – General Finishes High Performance Topcoat is my absolute favorite sealer.
-It is easy to work with and gives a really durable finish
+- Topcoat – General Finishes High Performance Topcoat is my absolute favorite sealer.
+It is easy to work with and gives a very durable finish.

 If you are painting oak cabinets